October 29, 2017 • Life for Leaders

 I recently updated my Mentoring Diagram—a leadership tool developed by Dr. Bobby Clinton.
 I won’t go into all the details of this simple exercise, but it includes writing down a list of people I’m purposely influencing for the next year.
 For example, I’m bringing on Joe as a ministry apprentice to learn about pastoral leadership, spending time with Dan to help shape his administrative capacities, and meeting with Danika to regularly encourage her in the children’s ministry.
 I narrowed this list down to twenty people, and I tried really hard to get it down to a more manageable twelve.
 But even in my small church, I could easily name a couple dozen more who could have been included.
 Some of them are going to be disappointed to not be on this list of people I’m intentionally investing in.
 Even though I risk disappointing some wonderful people, the ministry will suffer if I fail to focus on investing in a few.

-The idea of disappointing your followers was discussed yesterday, and the reality is that when you focus on a few, there are going to be some who are disappointed that they weren’t chosen.
+The idea of disappointing your followers was discussed in my last post, and the reality is that when you focus on a few, there are going to be some who are disappointed that they weren’t chosen.
 But good leadership isn’t driven by pleasing people and meeting needs.
 Good leaders must make difficult decisions that often make some happy while disappointing others, and this can be even more pronounced when it comes to developing leaders.

 QUESTIONS TO CONSIDER: